-The Wellbeing Project (Europe) Limited

-Registered Company No. 06052302

-E: team@wrawindex.com W: www.wrawindex.com T: 0800 0856899

-The use of Wraw is restricted to individuals authorised by The Wellbeing Project, its subsidiaries and its agents.
-This report has been computer generated and The Wellbeing Project and its agents do not guarantee that it has not been modified.
-The Wellbeing Project, its subsidiaries and its agents accept no liability for the consequences of the use of this report, howsoever arising.
+Wraw® Index is a product of The Wellbeing Project (Europe) Ltd Registered Company No. 06052302 E: support@wrawindex.com W: www.wrawindex.com The use of Wraw® is restricted to individuals authorised by Wraw® Index and its Distributors.
+This report has been computer generated and Wraw® Index and its Distributors do not guarantee that it has not been modified.
+Wraw® Index and its Distributors accept no liability for the consequence of the use of this report, howsoever arising.